-Within Woodview at Ingfield Manor we create an environment where assessment is integral to planning, teaching and record keeping ensuring high quality learning takes place.
+At Ingfield Manor we create an environment where assessment is integral to planning, teaching and record keeping ensuring high quality learning takes place.
 Formative assessment provides evidence to inform teaching and summative assessment provides information for stakeholders.

 When considering assessment, it is important to bear in mind: